 Let’s face it, money is the one thing that keeps our society ticking and it’s, therefore, something all of us a pretty curious about.
 Luckily enough, the Australian Bureau of Statistics (ABS) has revealed the average Australian salary, finally helping you understand if your income is in-line with the rest of the country.

 Average Weekly Wage & Annual Salary in Australia

 According to the latest data collected by the Australian Bureau of Statistics, the average weekly ordinary time earnings for full-time adults in Australia in November 2020 was $1,712 (seasonally adjusted).

-Important to note is that salaries in Australia can be affected by changes in levels of earnings per employee as well as the composition of the labour force which includes factors like full-time, part-time, casual and junior employees.
-This also includes variations in occupational distribution across industries, between industries and of hours worked and paid for.
+Important to note is that salaries in Australia can be affected by changes in levels of earnings per employee as well as the composition of the labour force which includes factors like full-time, part-time, casual, and junior employees.
+This also includes variations in occupational distribution across industries, between industries, and hours worked and paid for.

 This also compares with the median weekly earnings of:

 - $1,463 for full-time employees ($76,067 annually); and